solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

 [double-spend](https://solana.com/developers/guides/advanced/introduction-to-durable-nonces#double-spend)
 problem.

 Imagine you're buying an NFT on MagicEden or Tensor.
-You have to sign a transaction that allows the marketplace's program to extract some SOL from your wallet.
+You must sign a transaction that allows the marketplace's program to extract some SOL from your wallet.
 After signing the transaction the marketplace will submit it to the network.
 If the marketplace submits it again, without checks, you could be charged twice.

 This is known as the double-spend problem and is one of the core issues that blockchains, like Solana, solve.
 A naive solution could be to crosscheck all